jcamach2/epilepsy_detection_with_svm/gem5-aladdin/FEATURE_EXTRACTION_README.txt

     this is a change on _3. the change is added utilization of pipelining. feature_extraction_5
-    this is a change on _4. fft is all done as a float instead of double
+    this is a change on _4. fft is all done as a float instead of double feature_extraction_6
+    this is a change on _4. fft is all done as a 64-bit fixed-point (32 int, 32 dec) number instead of double